sushichan044/hono-trailing-slash-head/README.md

-# trailingSlash middleware in Hono is not handling HEAD request
+# trailingSlash middleware in Hono is not handling HEAD requests

 In Hono, the GET handler implicitly handles HEAD requests as well.

-However, since the trailingSlash middleware only handles GET requests, there is a difference in behavior between the GET and HEAD methods when accessing the same endpoint.
+However, since the trailingSlash middleware only handles GET requests, There is a difference in behavior between the GET and HEAD methods when accessing the same endpoint.

-You can check example at `src/index.test.ts` file.
+You can check the test cases explaining expected behavior at `src/index.test.ts` file.
+You can also see the test results for this expected behavior in the GitHub Actions log.